rogerbinns/apsw/doc/execution.rst

 ----------------

-The :meth:`execution tracer <Connection.setexectrace>` is called after an SQL statement has been prepared. (ie syntax errors will have caused an exception during preparation so you won't see them with a tracer).
+The execution tracer is called after an SQL statement has been prepared. (ie syntax errors will have caused an exception during preparation so you won't see them with a tracer).
 It is called with two arguments.
 The first is a string which is the SQL statement about to be executed, and the second is the bindings used for that statement (and can be None).
 If the tracer return value evaluates to False/None then execution is aborted with an :exc:`ExecTraceAbort` exception.
 See the :ref:`example <example-exectrace>`.

+Execution tracers can be installed on a specific cursor by calling :meth:`Cursor.setexectrace` or for all cursors by calling :meth:`Connection.setexectrace`, with the cursor tracer taking priority.

 .. _rowtracer:

 Row Tracer
 ----------

-The :meth:`row tracer <Connection.setrowtrace>` is called before each row is returned.
-The arguments are the items about to be returned.
+The row tracer is called before each row is returned.
+The argument is a tuple of the values about to be returned.
 Whatever you return from the tracer is what is actually returned to the caller of :meth:`~Cursor.execute`.
 If you return None then the whole row is skipped.
-See the :ref:`example
+See the :ref:`example <example-rowtrace>`.

-<example-rowtrace>`.
+Row tracers can be installed on a specific cursor by calling :meth:`Cursor.setrowtrace` or for all cursors by calling :meth:`Connection.setrowtrace`, with the cursor tracer taking priority.

 .. _x64bitpy25: